janash/mm_project_sss2019/Day_3/README.md

 1. Create a MCSystem class.
     The MCSystem class should have the following attributes
         - box - a Box object
-        - particles - list of Particle objects
+        - particles - list of Particle objects (the index of this list corresponds to index of the coordinate array.)
+        - coordinates
+            - a numpy array
         - cutoff - the simulation cut off
         - max_displacement - the maximum displacement for a Monte Carlo move.
         - beta